BonavistaRC/BonavistaRC.github.io/faq.markdown

 **Q: What areas of the City have been rezoned by Calgary?**

-The City of Calgary has passed citywide rezoning where the maojrity of the city has been designated R-CG.
+The City of Calgary has passed citywide rezoning where the majority of the city has been designated R-CG.
 The new Zoning will be effective August 6, 2024.
 This includes all of the residential Housing in Lake Bonavista.

-More infomation on the areas effected:
+More information on the areas affected:

 * [City of Calgary Rezoning for Housing Interactive Map](https://thecityofcalgary.maps.arcgis.com/apps/instant/lookup/index.html?appid=60d7b740704b454481c5a3ca40aae073)
 * [City of Calgary Press Release](https://newsroom.calgary.ca/city-council-approves-citywide-rezoning-with-amendments-in-response-to-calgarys-housing-crisis)